 Each and every raise is its own unique, exhaustive pitch marathon.
-Yet, looking at peers and ourselves as sample data on what made for a successful raise, here are a few high points that we really wanted to share with the Applico community, because these questions still come up a lot in our conversations.
+Yet, looking at peers and ourselves as sample data on what made for a successful raise, here are a few high points that we really wanted to share with the Applico and platform communities, because these questions still come up a lot in our conversations.

 Investor FOMO (Fear of Missing Out) is the relationship dynamic here at play.
 The ideal situation to raise is not when you need the money, but when you don’t need the money other than as “growth capital,” when you can’t grow without the cash infusion and can continue apace without it.

 This is when you’re at the best position to approach VC’s, which leads to less founder dilution, board requirements, and other gnarly bits like full ratchets or hidden multiple liquidation preferences.